CSBOWMA/sudoku/README.md

 A sudoku game utilizing RaylibC

 ## goal
-- Experience creating a basic game engine by utilizing [RaylibC](https://www.raylib.com/), A graphics library that utilizies OpenGL, to create a sudoku game.
+- Experience creating a basic game engine by utilizing [RaylibC](https://www.raylib.com/), A graphics library that utilizes OpenGL, to create a sudoku game.
-- utilize [branchless optimization](https://en.algorithmica.org/hpc/pipelining/branchless/), a programming technique that prevents the possiblities of branch misprediction.
+- utilize [branchless optimization](https://en.algorithmica.org/hpc/pipelining/branchless/), a programming technique that prevents the possibilities of branch misprediction.
-- Follow object oriented principals allowing for ease of development and code reusability.
+- Follow object oriented principles allowing for ease of development and code reusability.
 - strictly utilize the [c++ memory library](https://cplusplus.com/reference/memory/) to properly handle memory management without fear of memory leaks.

 ## features
 - Notes mode, allowing for users to keep track of possibilities for each individual square.
 - Autonotes button, if the user wants to program to quickly write out the obvious notes.
 - Collision highlighting, allowing for easy identification of where the user went wrong.
-- Timer allowing for user to keep track of the amount of time spent on a board.
+- Timer, allowing for user to keep track of the amount of time spent on a board.
-- Highlighting of currently selected square, column set, row set, and square set.
+- Highlighting of the currently selected square, column set, row set, and square set.
 - Preset squares are darkened showing what the user may not modify.

 ## optimization